Theory of optimal transport for Lorentzian cost functions: The results

-Recall that a set $X$ is called {\it achronal} if every timelike curve meets it at most once.
+A set $X\subset M$ is {\it ($\mathcal{C}$-)achronal} if every timelike curve $\eta \colon I\to M$ intersects $X$ at most once.
 Using a splitting one sees that $X$ can be written as the graph of a function $f_X$ over a subset of $N$.
-With the same proof as for Proposition 14.25 in \cite{oneill}, one sees that $f_X$ is locally Lipschitz.
+With the same proof as for \cite[Proposition 14.25]{oneill}, one sees that $f_X$ is locally Lipschitz with respect to the metric induced by $h$.
 Now one can use a Lipschitz-continuous extension of $f_X$ to $N$ to say that $X$ is the subset of a locally Lipschitz hypersurface.

 A locally Lipschitz hypersurface $X$ has a tangent space almost everywhere and with the induced Riemannian metric defines a Lebesgue measure $\mathcal{L}_X$ on $X$.
-A measure concentrated on $X$ is called {\textit absolutely continuous} with respect to the Lebesgue measure if it is absolutely continuous with respect to $\mathcal{L}_X$.
+A measure concentrated on $X$ is {\it absolutely continuous with respect to the Lebesgue measure} if it is absolutely continuous with respect to $\mathcal{L}_X$.
 Note that this definition is independent of the chosen Riemannian metric since any pair of Lebesgue measures induced by Riemannian metrics are absolutely continuous with respect to each other.